Cmastris/top_tweets/README.md

 Feel free to create an issue or open a new discussion.

 ### Is this project in active development?
-There are no further updates/features planned, and I'm not looking for contributions, but I'll be happy to fix any (significant) bugs.
+This project is no longer maintained and is no longer functional due to Twitter/X API changes.